eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/page_operation-view.md

 ## Onboarding steps for Business Application Providers

-Business Application Providers that want to enable their commercial software for Catena-X DCM need to register for the Catena-X Ecosystem following the specific information described in [Offering a Catena-X Solution](https://catena-x.net/en/catena-x-introduce-implement/offering-a-catena-x-solution) (including nexts steps & contacts).
+Business Application Providers that want to enable their commercial software for Catena-X DCM need to register for the Catena-X Ecosystem following the specific information described in [Offering a Catena-X Solution](https://catena-x.net/en/catena-x-introduce-implement/offering-a-catena-x-solution) (including next steps & contacts).

 Please refer to the [Catena-X Library](https://catena-x.net/de/standard-library) for the newest version of the  DCM as well as other standards.